monairain/readmegenerator/README-gen.md

 We appreciate and welcome contributions from the community.
 Before you start contributing to readmegenerator, please review our guidelines.

 ```
-make pull request on the repo
+create a pull request on the repo
 ```

 ## Tests